The Ultimate Guide to Audio Advertising

 What Is Audio Advertising?

 Audio advertising is the selling and insertion of ads in audio content, which can be streamed on a variety of devices.
 Traditional audio advertising, which includes broadcast or terrestrial radio, offers a broad reach and cultural legacy.
-However, these forms of audio advertising do have their limitations.
+However, these traditional forms of audio advertising have their limitations.
 Audio ads placed on these channels cast a wide net and don’t allow for reliable tracking and measurement of ad performance, making it difficult to determine a campaign’s effectiveness.
+Modern audio advertising (aka digital audio) occurs on channels like streaming audio, podcasts, and SiriusXM, enabling advanced targeting and measurement capabilities.

 What Is Digital Audio Advertising?

-Digital audio advertising is the insertion of ads into digital audio content, such as podcasts, satellite radio, and other streaming music platforms.
-With US adults listening to almost five hours of digital audio everyday, advertisers have the chance to cut through the noise and connect with audiences during their favorite moments.
+Digital audio advertising is the insertion of ads into digital audio content, such as podcasts, satellite radio, and streaming music platforms.
+With digital audio listeners spending 61% more time with the medium than non-digital audio users, advertisers have the chance to cut through the noise and connect with audiences during their plugged-in moments.

-One reason digital audio is so popular is because it helps listeners avoid screen fatigue, with the benefit of remaining connected and online—about 58% of young adults say audio helps them escape visual overstimulation.
+One reason digital audio is so popular is because it helps listeners avoid screen fatigue, with the benefit of remaining connected and online.
+In fact, about 58% of young adults say audio helps them escape visual overstimulation.

-In comparison to traditional radio, digital audio listeners are more engaged and listening through headphones and smart speakers.
-So, the ads must be higher quality, personalized, and relevant.
+In comparison to traditional radio, digital audio listeners are more engaged and listening through headphones, smartphones, and smart speakers.
+So, advertisers have the opportunity to deliver higher-quality, personalized, and relevant brand messages to make a bigger impression on target audiences.

 How Does Audio Advertising Work?